 And, of course, we must mention CryptoKitties.
 Back in 2019, this online game processed as many transactions as any DApp could not.
-In May 2020, there were about a hundred thousand cat owners!
-As you can see, the NFT gaming industry keeps up with the crypto art.
-What about real estate?
+In May 2020, there were about a hundred thousand cat owners.

 Tokens have reached real estate as well.
 It primarily concerns virtual objects.
 So, the digital Mars House from the artist Kim was sold for good money, over 500 thousand dollars!
 More precisely, for a cryptocurrency equivalent to this amount.
 A happy customer received 3D files for their Metaverse.
 Most likely, you have a question: what is the point of buying a property that does not exist?

 The Metaverse reproduces our universe in digital form and allows any fantasy to come true.
-It gives a sense of presence in real-time and makes social interaction easier.
+It gives a sense of presence in real time and makes social interaction easier.
 The space does not depend on the actions of the developers.
 The users can create events, build real estate, add objects, and pay for purchases with crypto.
 The goal is to develop a new economy.
-According to our estimates, the NFT economy may grow into a real-world economy in the future.
+According to our estimates, the NFT economy may grow into a real-world economy.

 Is it actually profitable?
 So, it is considered a good investment.
 It is expected that the demand for virtual lands will only grow, so it makes sense to purchase them as soon as possible to monetize in the future.
 Some investors prefer to keep their savings in crypto assets.
 However, non-fungible tokens are not limited to virtuality.

-Tokenization helps to simplify the purchase and sale of real estate as well as transfer property rights.
+Tokenization helps simplify the purchase and sale of real estate as well as the transfer of property rights.
 Forbes experts advise you to prepare legally and issue a non-fungible token that contains property data (from documents and reports to photos and videos).
 Everything looks like this: the owner of the NFT is the owner of the property.
 Further, the token can be put up at the auction, the winner of which pays for the object and prepares the documents.
-So far, this process is imperfect, but all vulnerabilities promise to be eliminated in the future.
+So far, this process is imperfect, but all vulnerabilities are promised to be eliminated in the future.

 If you want to become the legal owner of a unique digital object, you first need to decide on the site.
 There are 2 categories of places to buy tokens: